IntexRanch/intexdrywall.com/README.md

 - If you add new sections or fields, keep the naming consistent so the export script can pick them up.

 ## Invite to Bid form email setup
-- The Invite to Bid form posts to `/api/invite` and sends an email via Cloudflare’s built-in MailChannels endpoint to `intexranch@gmail.com` (configurable).
+- The Invite to Bid form posts to a Cloudflare Worker at `/api/invite` that uses Email Routing (`send_email` binding) to forward submissions to `intexranch@gmail.com`.
-- Configure environment variables (see `.env.example`):
-  - `INVITE_TO_ADDRESS` — where to deliver submissions.
-  - `MAILCHANNELS_FROM_ADDRESS` — a verified/authorized sender on your domain (SPF/DKIM aligned).
+- Configure the worker in `workers/invite-email-worker` and bind it to your domain’s `/api/invite` route (or set `NEXT_PUBLIC_INVITE_ENDPOINT` to the worker URL).
-- On failure (e.g., network or MailChannels rejection), the form falls back to opening the user’s email client with a prefilled message so the lead is not lost.
+- On failure (e.g., network issues), the form falls back to opening the user’s email client with a prefilled message so the lead is not lost.